pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 storing and retrieving sequences of items, such as the domain events of aggregates in a event-sourced domain driven design.

-To demonstrate how the persistence mechanism can be used effectively, this library shows how to create simple event-sourced applications.
+To demonstrate how its persistence mechanism can be used effectively, this library documentation has examples of event-sourced applications with event-sourced domain models.
+The library base classes used in these examples can be conveniently used to create your own applications.
-A style is suggested for writing stand-alone domain models, with aggregates that have command methods that trigger domain events.
-The domain events are used in turn to mutate the state of the aggregate.
+A style is suggested for writing event-sourced domain models, and event-soured aggregates that have command methods which trigger domain events.

-This library also shows how to define an entire distributed system of event-sourced applications independently of infrastructure.
+Using this library, it is also possible to define an entire distributed system of event-sourced applications independently of infrastructure.
 That means system behaviours can be rapidly developed whilst running the entire system synchronously in a single thread with a single in-memory database, and then the system can be run